Optimized HDBSCAN clustering for reconstructing the merger history of the Milky Way: applications and limitations: The HDBSCAN methodology

 $\{{E, L_z, L_{\perp}, x, y, z, v_x, v_y, v_z, {\rm [Fe/H]}, [\alpha/{\rm Fe}], \tau_{\rm form}} \}$

 Each of these stellar properties provides complementary information in the identification of progenitors.
 The IoMs are conserved quantities over time, which makes them ideal for identifying early mergers that appear as phase-mixed substructures at $z=0$ \citep{Helmi_1999}.
-The phase-space coordinates are most effective for recently accreted debris, such as stellar streams, where stars still share similar positions and velocities \citep{johnston_2008}.
+The phase-space coordinates are most effective for recently accreted debris or progenitors that are actively being disrupted, where the positions and velocities can be highly correlated \citep{johnston_2008}.
 Chemical abundance ratios are excellent tracers of the common chemical evolution of stars within satellite galaxies prior to accretion onto their host \citep{FreemanBlandHawthorn_2002}, while stellar ages allow the reconstruction of the star formation history from a single progenitor \citep{Montalban_2021, Gallart_cmdfitting_2024}.

 Because the \texttt{Auriga} galaxies include a mix of stellar populations, from phase-mixed stars in the inner galaxy to dynamically cold stellar streams in the outer halo, the feature distributions are often skewed and heavy-tailed along the single dimensions in the 12-D clustering space.
 To mitigate this, we preprocess the data to produce more Gaussian-like distributions.
 Specifically, we apply a cubic-root transformation to $L_z$, a logarithmic transformation to $L_{\perp}$, and an inverse hyperbolic sine transformation to the Cartesian coordinates ($x, y, z$).
 Finally, to account for the different scales and units of the various features, the data set of each galaxy is standardized by subtracting the median from each feature and dividing by its interquartile range, making it less sensitive to outliers than the standard scaling.